7 Important Reasons to Offer Employee Well-being at Work

 What does it cost your company when you have employees with poor morale?
 Complaints will go up, the quality of your product or service will suffer, and problems will multiply because poor employee morale can be contagious.
 Poor employee morale can be a company killer.

-There is no question that high employee morale, while almost impossible to evaluate, is an extremely important benefit of well-being.
+There is no question that high employee morale, while almost impossible to evaluate, is an extremely important benefit of well-being at work.
 Perhaps this is why many of the companies with outstanding well-being programs have dramatically better financial performance.

 There is an enormous amount of research to support the benefits of well-being.
 A comprehensive well-being program is going to improve employee health and improve your organization’s bottom line.